Do you want to grow your business online? Then the first step is to create a waterproof plan!

 3. What digital channels do you want to be on?

-If, after some data digging and business planning, you’ve got an idea of who your target customer is and where you’re heading, it’s finally time to turn to your digital marketing plan for 2020!
+If, after some data digging and business planning, you’ve got an idea of who your target customer is and where you’re heading, it’s finally time to turn to your digital marketing plan!

 Remember: You don’t have to be everywhere!